 Journey towards Easter using this new series of interactive Family Lent Devotions that encourages everyone to grow in faith at home.

 ¡Esta canción es acerca usar palabras de bondad, gracia y amor!

 Here's a song about saying words of kindness, grace and love!

 At Easter, we celebrate the resurrection of Jesus and the victory over sin.
-Listen to the fourth part of this Easter story.

 Jesus is the ruler over all things.
 In this story, listen how he showed his power even over the demons that followed Satan.